smpallen99/ex_admin/README.md

 ExAdmin
 =======

-ExAdmin is a port/inspiration of [ActiveAdmin](http://activeadmin.info/) for Elixir.

-ExAdmin is an auto administration package for [Elixir](http://elixir-lang.org/) and the [Phoenix Framework](http://www.phoenixframework.org/)
+ExAdmin is an auto administration package for [Elixir](http://elixir-lang.org/) and the [Phoenix Framework](http://www.phoenixframework.org/), a port/inspiration of [ActiveAdmin](http://activeadmin.info/) for Elixir.

-For a detailed example, checkout [ExAdmin Demo](https://github.com/smpallen99/ex_admin_demo).
+Checkout the [Live Demo](http://demo.exadmin.info/admin).
+The source code can be found at [ExAdmin Demo](https://github.com/smpallen99/ex_admin_demo).

 ## Usage

 ExAdmin is an add on for an application using the [Phoenix Framework](http://www.phoenixframework.org) to create an CRUD administration tool with little or no code.
 By running a few mix tasks to define which Ecto Models you want to administer, you will have something that works with no additional code.

 Before using ExAdmin, you will need a Phoenix project and an Ecto model created.

+Visit [ExAdmin Docs](http://exadmin.info/doc) to view the documentation.

 ### Installation